stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 2 API Publishing - API Products and Developer Portals/README.md

 ![image alt text](./media/image_0.png)

 * Review the OpenAPI Specification in the Swagger Editor.

+## Publish API as part of API Product

+API Products (which contain API Proxies) are the unit of deployment to the Developer Portal, where App Developers can learn about, register for, and consume your APIs.
+Read more about API Products [here](http://docs.apigee.com/developer-services/content/what-api-product).

+* Select **Publish → API Products** from the side navigation menu

+* Click  **+API Product** and populate the following fields

+    * Section: Product Details

+        * Name: **{your_initials}_{api_name}**_product

+        * Environment: test

+        * Access: Public

+    * Section: Resources

+        * Section: API Proxies

+            * Click the **+API Proxy** button

+            * Select your Employee API Proxy.

+* **Save** the API Product.

+Note: We are adding the entire API Proxy to the API Product.
+We can just as easily select one or more operations from one or more API Proxies and bundle them together in an API Product.

 ## Publish a new Portal on Apigee Edge